sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

-For the scrolling channel data function (eegplot()), first use menu item "Figure \> Edit figure" to restore the default Matlab menu.
+For the scrolling channel data function (eegplot()), first use menu item "Figure \> Edit figure" to restore the default MATLAB menu.
 From the command line, you may also use the command